MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.Governance/Resume-MgBetaEntitlementManagementAccessPackageAssignmentRequest.md

 # Resume-MgBetaEntitlementManagementAccessPackageAssignmentRequest

 ## SYNOPSIS
-In Azure AD entitlement management, when an access package policy has been enabled to call out a custom extension and the request processing is waiting for the callback from the customer, the customer can initiate a resume action.
+In Microsoft Entra entitlement management, when an access package policy has been enabled to call out a custom extension and the request processing is waiting for the callback from the customer, the customer can initiate a resume action.
 It is performed on an accessPackageAssignmentRequest object whose requestStatus is in a WaitingForCallback state.
+This API is available in the following national cloud deployments.

 ## SYNTAX